“Let Her Cry” Lyrics Meaning (Hootie & The Blowfish)

 This is the lowest point.

-The emotional distance between them becomes even more painful.
+The distance between them becomes even more painful.
 She escapes, and he breaks down.

 Yelling, “Oh mama, please help me”